-The Remuneration Committee currently comprises three Independent Non-executive Directors, namely Dr. Lui Ming Wah, Mr. Tsang Yiu Keung, Paul and Dr. Low Seow Chay.
+The Remuneration Committee currently comprises four Independent Non-executive Directors, namely Dr. Lui Ming Wah, Mr. Tsang Yiu Keung, Paul, Dr. Low Seow Chay and Mr. Look Andrew (appointed on 1 April 2022).
 Dr. Lui Ming Wah is the chairman of the Remuneration Committee.
 The primary duties of the Remuneration Committee include reviewing the terms of remuneration packages of Directors and senior management, determining the award of bonuses and considering the grant of options under the share option scheme of the Company and making recommendations to the Board (the model described in code provision B.1.2(c)(ii) was adopted).

-The Remuneration Committee held one meeting during the Year.
+The Remuneration Committee held two meetings during the Year.
 The members of the Remuneration Committee discussed and reviewed the remuneration package of Executive Directors and made recommendations to the Board.

-Pursuant to code provision of B.1.5 of the CG Code, details of the annual remuneration of the members of the senior management by band for the year ended 31 March 2021 is as follows:
+Pursuant to code provision of E.1.5 of the CG Code, details of the annual remuneration of the members of the senior management by band for the year ended 31 March 2022 is as follows: